 - Gentle Kicking: Hold the pool wall and practice gentle flutter kicks, focusing on movement from your hips rather than just your knees.

-Sample 20-Minute Routine
+My 20-Minute Routine

 - Warm-up (5 minutes): Easy water walking in various directions, gentle arm swings